overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 ### HTML/JS source files

 In the sample manifest above, the app contains a single window.
 The source file of this window is `index.html`.
-Here's a sample HTML  window source file that could be referred to in the manifest:
+Attached is an example HTML  window source file that could be referred to in the manifest:

 ```html
 <!DOCTYPE html>